Liquidmartin/bordeep-ml-md-project/README.md

 │   └── vasp_2_deepmd/         # Data ready for DeepMD training
 ├── results/                   # Histograms and summary of analysis ├── scripts/
+│   ├── install_deepmd.sh      # Prepare work environment ready to use DeepMD-kit
 │   ├── analisis_oscicar.py    # Filters trajectories with poor energy conservation
 │   ├── vasp_2_deppmd.py       # Converts and filters data for DeepMD-kit
 │   └── to_train_NN.sh         # Shell script to launch training
 ├── environment.yml            # Conda environment for preprocessing
-├── environment2.yml           # Conda environment for DeepMD training
 └── README.md                  # This file
 ```

 ---

-## 🔧 Environments
+## 🔧 Environment

 - `environment.yml`: used for data processing and preparation.
-- `environment2.yml`: used to compile and train the model with DeepMD.

-Both include essential dependencies: `deepmd-kit`, `dpdata`, `ASE`, `TensorFlow`, etc.
+Include essential dependencies: `ASE`, `TensorFlow`, etc.

 ---

 ## ⚙️ Main Scripts

+### 🔹 `install_deepmd.sh`
+- Creates the required environment with ASE, TensorFlow, and other dependencies.
+- Installs DeepMD-kit compiled from source to ensure compatibility with this environment.

 ### 🔹 `analisis_oscicar.py`
 - Checks if energy conservation is satisfied in each trajectory.